ADD CONDITION

 Drug Overview

-Equate SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops can provide comfort when you're feeling under the weather, helping to ease your symptoms and make you feel a bit better.
+Equate SF Honey Lemon is a medication designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor throat irritation and soreness.
+This product can help you feel more comfortable when you're experiencing these common symptoms, providing a gentle way to ease your discomfort.

 Uses